Japanese reporter's bid to save friend led to IS abduction

 That was the last time he was seen before the IS video this week.

-(Additional reporting by Nobuhiro Kubo, Teppei Kasai and Mari Saito; Editing by Will Waterman and Raju Gopalakrishnan)
+(Additional reporting by Teppei Kasai and Mari Saito; Editing by Will Waterman)